-Table 6-46: Average household income
+Table 6-47: Average household income

-Province District V/N Average household income (TRY) Changes in income in the last five years Reasons of change Niğde Bor Emen 10,000-15,000 Same There have been increases in wages and product prices, but disposable income remains the same due to high inflation and living costs.
+Province District V/N Average household income (TRY) Changes in income in the last five years Reasons of change Niğde ğde Bor 10,000-15,000 Same There have been increases in wages and product prices, but disposable income remains the same due to high inflation and living costs.
 Seslikaya 10,000 Same There have been increases in wages and product prices, but disposable income remains the same due to high inflation and living costs.

-Province District V/N Average household income (TRY) Changes in income in the last five years Reasons of change Badak 10,000 Same There have been increases in wages and product prices, but disposable income remains the same due to high inflation and living costs.
+Badak 10,000 Same There have been increases in wages and product prices, but disposable income remains the same due to high inflation and living costs.

-The monthly minimum wage in Türkiye, as of May 2023, is determined as 8,506 TRY13.
+The monthly minimum wage in Türkiye, as of May 2023, is determined as 8,506 TRY.
 The average household income in the villages of the AoI is 10,000 TRY monthly.
 While the monthly wages increase in Türkiye generally, considering the high inflation rates and increased prices, there has been no increase in purchasing power.
 In fact, the purchasing power has been acutely decreasing in Türkiye in the latest years.